What is Scaled Agile Framework?

 Let us understand this methodology in detail using this guide which is carefully drafted for all those who wish to update agile at the enterprise level.

-First things first – Definition and Intro
+First things First – Definition and Intro

 Application of lean-agile practice to enterprise-level projects can be done with the help of this scaled framework.
 The three sections of this framework are team level, portfolio level, and program level.
 The SAFe® agile framework has built its base on agile and lean principle.
 The purpose of Safe methodology is to match the expectation of the entire organization's stakeholders.